craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Source: Ty'kyta (TL-G contained, confimed deceased)
 	Last Known Keeper: Quartermaster, Vault 0

 	Entry Description: GME-012 is to be stored within Vault 0's Warm Storage sector in a 10'x8'x1' darksteel closet that has been fitted with six equidistant pairs of display rods.
 Each GME-012 instance is to be placed in one of these six 'holding spaces' within the closet.
-No instance of GME-012 has been used at the time of article completion, as the entire set was delivered to a member of the Guild by their direct Source during Containment Conference 001.
+No instance of GME-012 has been used in combat at the time of article completion, as the entire set was delivered to a member of the Guild by their direct Source during Containment Conference 001 and immediately contained.

 		GME-012 is a set of 6 unique daggers, where each of the instances have their own apperance and properties.
 Descriptions of the instances, named GME-012-1 through -6, are as follows;